Cart

 To ease shoulder blade tension, target 3 areas: neck muscles, flank area beneath the armpit, the shoulder blade region itself.

-Applying rhythmic pressure boosts local blood flow, restores joint mobility, and helps release muscle knots.
+Applying a little pressure boosts local blood flow, restores joint mobility, and helps release muscle knots.
 While more effective than stretching alone, massage won’t fully eradicate all shoulder blade knots.

 Trigger Point Deep Release